zztop101/ng-password-helper/README.md

      rules.push(ezPasswordRulesService.RULE_UPPER);
      rules.push(ezPasswordRulesService.RULE_LOWER);
      rules.push(ezPasswordRulesService.RULE_DIGIT);
      rules.push(ezPasswordRulesService.RULE_SPECIAL);

      // provide your own rule
      rules.push({desc: 'At least one special character!!',  regex: new RegExp('.*[!@#$%^&+=-].*'),  valid: false });
      ezPasswordRulesService.setRules(rules);

   }

 }

 ```

-Then set up your template similar to this, note the attribute on the input box
+For template driven forms add html similar to this.
+The main part to notice is the attribute on the input box
 and the rules helper at the bottom.

 ```